pramodvallanur/samples/transfercatalogowner.md

 You have now sucessfully transfered the ownership

-## Steps for transfering ownership to an associate in the rog
+## Steps for transfering ownership to an associate in the org

 1] Login as the owner of the catalog to initiate the transfer